 Want to innovate?
 Learn how to be comfortable with feeling uncomfortable

-Change makes people insecure, but organisations can also use it to drive innovation.
-Create the right context for your employees and magic will naturally happen, writes innovation expert Simone van Neerven.
+Change makes people insecure, but organizations can also use it to drive innovation.
+Create the right context for your employees and magic will happen, writes innovation expert Simone van Neerven.

 Certainty above all

-Organisations struggle with this daily.
+Time and again, scientific research shows that people naturally seek security and certainty.
+We prefer to keep things as they are, even if we know that changing now means we will be better off in the future.
+Organizations struggle with this daily.
 They know that they have to continuously keep up with all changes, but all too often the ‘we have always done it this way’ attitude reigns.
-Even sticking your head above the ground is still very difficult in many organisations.
+Sticking your head above the ground is still very difficult in many organizations.

 Fear is stronger than curiosity